TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "Good to see you, Mrs S. Why don't you talk me through what happened."

+## Training

+"Now I know what the government advice has been saying.
+But we *are* going to teach all of the-"

 ## Playground

-Mrs K was sitting next to me in the staff room, and she told me "Luke, I have a chronic illness too."
+Mrs K sat next to me in the staff room, and she told me "Luke, I have a chronic illness too."

 "Oh really?"